stefanbaur/rrpi-base-install/README.md

   - A Debian Bookworm system (or newer) - derivatives like Devuan and Ubuntu should work, too, as long as they are at least based on Debian Bookworm
   - A microSD card or USB flash memory stick, or a Compute Module with onboard eMMC flash, at least 32 GB in size
   - Approximately 15 GB free space in a temporary directory (defaults to `/tmp` but can be overridden in a `base_install_custom.conf` file)
-  - The rpi-imager tool (which can be downloaded from `https://downloads.raspberrypi.com/imager/imager_latest_amd64.AppImage`)
+  - The rpi-imager tool (which can be downloaded from `https://github.com/raspberrypi/rpi-imager/releases/` - please use at least version 2.0.2, either as AppImage or `*.deb`)
   - **Only when using a Compute Module with onboard eMMC flash:**
     - Connect the CM to the CM baseboard, if you have not already done so
     - Execute the following commands *once* to prepare the connection:\